basstimam/ecommerce-tools/README.md

 ## Features

 - Salary Day To Work Converter : Convert your salary to working days needed to buy items on Ecommerce.
+- Review Analyzer : Analyze the review of the product and give you the sentiment score.
 - Coming Soon!

 ## Tech Stack